Masao-Someki/CycleVAE_VC/README.md

 Also this repository is to provide many-to-many conversion model.

 I modified the model from @patrickltobing 's implementation as below.
 In the original model, AR structure is used for ConvRnn network.
 However, it takes quite a long time to train with that model.
-So I used RNN-based model for the faster training.
+So I used RNN-based model to train faster.

 ![](./for_readme/img/structure.png)